-Virtually the entire reserve was also placed on the “National list of ecosystems that are threatened and in need of protection” in Government Gazette No. 34809 on 9 December 2011, issued in terms of the National Environmental Management: Biodiversity Act (Act 10 of 2004).
-This includes the Noordkaap Greenstone Bushveld, and Legogote Sour Bushveld ecosystems which form the majority of the reserve.
+The entirety of the Barberton Nature Reserve has been placed on the national list of ecosystems that are threatened and in need of protection.
+This includes the Noordkaap Greenstone Bushveld and Legogote Sour Bushveld ecosystems, which make up the majority of the reserve.

-Also significant is the fact that part of the reserve is regarded as the most important refugium in Mpumalanga province in terms of climate change response of certain threatened plant species.
-The extent of the regional refugium identified in the Barberton mountains appears to be small, but a significant proportion of species expressed as a percentage of modelled species richness, could be lost for this region, making this an important regional refugium.
-Modelling has shown that the Barberton Mountains region to have the highest number of conservation important plant species showing decline between 31 % and 47 % of the species on an area of 210 square km.
+Part of the reserve is considered the most crucial refugium in Mpumalanga province concerning the climate change response of certain threatened plant species.
+Although the extent of the regional refugium identified in the Barberton mountains appears to be small, it is an essential regional refugium.
+This region has the highest number of conservation-important plant species showing decline.